-The locale will then influence beyond text, such as currencies, time and date layout, measurements, numbers etc. This is where the good internationalization pays off big time.
+The locale will then influence beyond the text, such as currencies, time and date layout, measurements, numbers, etc. This is where the good internationalization pays off big time.

 One of the main challenges of text localization is certainly pluralization.
 Make sure your text segments are pluralization-friendly and that there’s enough space in the layout for all variants.

 Localizing visual content